towolf/towolf.github.com/docs/PsychOneliners/kPsychUseTextureMatrixForRotation.markdown

-If this flag is set, the texture drawing functions will use the OpenGL TEXTURE\_MATRIX instead of the MODELVIEW\_MATRIX for application of a rotation transform \- ie. for rotated drawing of textures.
+If this flag is set, the texture drawing functions will use the OpenGL TEXTURE\_MATRIX instead of the MODELVIEW\_MATRIX for application of a rotation transform - ie. for rotated drawing of textures.

 # Conceptually you can think of the difference as follows:

 Normally, you pass a rectangular, upright 'dstRect' destination rectangle that defines the area of the window that should be overdrawn by the texture.
-If the 'rotationAngle' is non\-zero, this 'dstRect' will be rotated around its center, thereby drawing a rotated texture onto the screen.
+If the 'rotationAngle' is non-zero, this 'dstRect' will be rotated around its center, thereby drawing a rotated texture onto the screen.
 The pixel data is read from the upright 'srcRect' source rectangle in the texture image matrix.